• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 To me, there's two issues at play here.

 One, it speaks volumes about who Trump is as a guy that there are leaks all over the place.
-It speaks to how little loyalty he engenders with his behavior, that so many in his administration happily shit all over him all the time, every day - shit all over him and anyone viewed close to him.
+It speaks to how little loyalty he engenders with his behavior, that so many in his administration happily shirt all over him all the time, every day - shirt all over him and anyone viewed close to him.
 Trump's not a good guy.
 He's not a good president.
 A lot of the Obama administration actually liked him and wanted to stay in his good graces.
-The inartful Trump, whenever his tenure is over, can't do anything for these career politicos anyway, so fuck him and the horse he rode in on.
+The inartful Trump, whenever his tenure is over, can't do anything for these career politicos anyway, so fork him and the horse he rode in on.

 Two, there comes a point where the media is running down Trump to run the guy, and anyone affiliated to him, down because they're taking the word of sources that are either fully prepared for a palace coup after the mid-terms (if a coup is needed) or want a life raft when the Trump storm finally ends and want the right people to know they were really on the side of angels.